Nomad-Media/samples-python/content_metadata/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Adds a tag or collection to a content.](ref:addtagorcollection)
+> For more information about the API call used go to [Add Tag or Collection](https://developer.nomad-cms.com/docs/add-tag-or-collection)

 ## Create Tag or Collection